Skip to content

 Lewis Banks··5 min read

 In today's fast-paced digital world, your website's loading speed can make or break your business.
-Research shows that 53% of mobile users abandon a site if it takes longer than three seconds to load, whilst a one-second delay in page response can result in a 7% reduction in conversions.
-For SME owners in hospitality, fitness, and retail sectors, this translates directly into lost bookings, memberships, and sales.
+Research shows that 53% of mobile users abandon a site if it takes longer than three seconds to load.
+A one-second delay in page response can cut conversions by 7%.
+For SME owners in hospitality, fitness, and retail, that means lost bookings, memberships, and sales.

-At Byter Digital, we've helped countless London businesses transform their sluggish websites into speed demons that convert visitors into customers.
-Whether you're running a boutique hotel in Shoreditch, a gym in Clapham, or a retail shop in Camden, these practical website speed optimisation tips will help you keep visitors engaged and boost your bottom line.
+At Byter Digital, we've helped countless London businesses turn sluggish websites into speed demons that convert visitors into customers.
+Maybe you run a boutique hotel in Shoreditch, a gym in Clapham, or a retail shop in Camden.
+These practical website speed optimisation tips will help you keep visitors engaged and boost your bottom line.

 Understanding Website Speed Metrics

-Before diving into optimisation techniques, it's crucial to understand what you're measuring.
+Before you dive into optimisation techniques, understand what you're measuring.
 Core Web Vitals, Google's page experience signals, focus on three key metrics:

 • Largest Contentful Paint (LCP): Measures loading performance (should be under 2.5 seconds)